Before you get a mortgage, make sure you know the eight mortgage types?

 Jumbo refers to a mortgage that’s too big for the Federal Government to purchase or guarantee.
 Currently, the limit is about $700,000.
 This means that the borrower wouldn’t get the lowest interest rates available on smaller loans.

+Choose the mortgage that fits your budget.
+You should still have funds for example an emergency plumber for emergencies.
 Don’t forget to also visit a reputable website to find more information about the best rental property loans out there!